PengWu-wp/xdp-learning/README.md

 Learning XDP and eBPF from scratch.

 I'll be documenting my learning of XDP from scratch in this repository.
-You can refer to my documentation to configure environment on a freshly installed ubuntu host, run your first XDP program, and start writing your own programs afterwards.
+Even if you have little knowledge about XDP, you can refer to my documentation to configure environment on a freshly installed ubuntu host, run your first XDP program, and start writing your own programs afterwards.

 # xdp-learning 中文版